MauriLoi/Blog/_tabs/about.md

 | Final Year Project:                          | *"Web Marketing and Mobile marketing, report and evolution with the <br /> territory”* <br /> <br /> Key components of the report include tracing the historical progression <br /> of web and mobile marketing within the territory, examining current trends, <br /> technological innovations, and consumer behaviours, evaluating the <br /> effectiveness of marketing campaigns, and projecting future developments <br />  in these domains.                                                                                                     |

 ## Interests and Achievements

 ### Hobbies:

-<div align="justify">have an interest in exploring philosophy and curious the world of business, including trends in areas such as advertising and the evolving role of media in society.
-Additionally, I also take part in sports including running, swimming and football.</div>
+<div align="justify"> I have an interest in exploring philosophy and curious the world of business, including trends in areas such as advertising and the evolving role of media in society.
+Additionally, I also take part in sports including running, swimming and football<div>